-- Feedback and real ear test cannot be performed. - MPO cannot be increased.
+- Feedback and real ear test.

+- Increasing MPO.

+- Firmware upgrades.

 It is not possible to end Phonak Remote Support with the client until the fitting session in Target has been saved and closed.
 In the event that the connection between the client's hearing aids and Target gets interrupted during an active Remote Support session, the hearing aids will reboot and keep the last valid fitting.